Skip to content

 Day 6: North Conway - Lake Winnipesaukee - Portland, Maine

 Journey to New Hampshire 's picturesque lakes region, a popular vacation spot for visitors year-round.
 Board the M/S Mount Washington and spend the next hour cruising stunning Lake Winnipesaukee, New Hampshire's largest lake.
 Then, visit the charming town of Wolfeboro, the “oldest summer resort in America.”
 Later, travel to Maine 's seacoast.
-Arrive in Portland, once home to sea captains and now known as one of "America's coolest cities."
+Drive through the seaside community of Kennebunkport.
+See Walker 's Point, the home on a rocky promontory that 's a summer residence to the family of the late President George H.W.
+Bush.
+This evening, arrive in Portland, once home to sea captains and now known as one of "America's coolest cities."

 (Meals: Breakfast)